BridgesLab/PredictorsDietInducedObesity/scripts/fasting_effects.md

 ### Absolute Weight Loss

 We checked based on the ANOVA analysis whether the residuals were equally distributed.
-For absolute weight loss, the p-value from the Shapiro-Wilk test was 0.3244 so therefore an ANOVA was appropriate.
-The results of this ANOVA showed Treatment having an effect with a p-value of 2.3479 &times; 10<sup>-5</sup>.
+For absolute weight loss, the p-value from the Shapiro-Wilk test was 0.1304 so therefore an ANOVA was appropriate.
+The results of this ANOVA showed Treatment having an effect with a p-value of 0.0011.
 We therefore did a post-hoc Tukey's test on this:

 ```r